 8.6.7 How can policy makers promote competition and improve access to open markets to foster entrepreneurship?

-8.6.8 How can the ITU and international cooperation support enhancing telecommunication/ICT services and technology-centric innovation and entrepreneurship by providing platforms for building cooperation networks for knowledge and capability sharing, for evaluation and training, for bringing telecommunication/ICT service andigitd technology innovations into standardization, for regulatory toolkits and sandboxes?
+8.6.8 How can the ITU and international cooperation support enhancing telecommunication/ICT services and technology-centric innovation and entrepreneurship by providing platforms for building cooperation networks for knowledge and capability sharing, for evaluation and training, for bringing telecommunication/ICT service and technology innovations into standardization, for regulatory toolkits and sandboxes?

 8.6.9 How can reducing regulatory barriers to market entry enable telecommunication/ICT services and technology -centric innovation?